ikivanc/Digital-Travel-Assistant/README.md

 # Digital Travel Assistant
 Digital Travel Assistant.
-This digital assistant can ask step by step needed questions or answer questions like customers ask to travel agencies, such as "I would like to travel to this region/hotel/holiday type" , for a certain time durations "Sea side hotels between 12 Dec to 21 Dec" , or for a certain regions such as "hotels in Aegean region" and last but not least with their number of guests "with 2 people", "2 adults with 2 children" etc.
+This digital assistant can ask step by step needed questions or answer questions like customers ask to travel agencies, such as "I would like to travel to this region/hotel/holiday type" , for certain time durations "Sea side hotels between 12 Dec to 21 Dec" , or for certain regions such as "hotels in Aegean region" and last but not least with their number of guests "with 2 people", "2 adults with 2 children" etc.

 This assistant also support your native language, so in this demo you'll see Turkish Language as a default language of the digital asistant but you can try with other languages as well.